 The resolution of this apparent paradox is that, while this conclusion is true internally, it is not true externally: namely any two infinite sets are countable externally in that model, hence there is a – function between any two of them including for a model of some uncountable set and of its power set .
-However, the that function (or its graph) is not in the model!
-One can enlarge the model by adding that function (and more).
+However, that function (or its graph) is not in the model!
+One can enlarge the model by adding the function (and more).
 But this extended model will necessary have uncountable externally and there is no – function from to externally any more.

 The paradox highlights a general feature of first-order logic namely that it cannot discern between countable and uncountable models.
 In fact, Skolem cast set theory as a first-order theory precisely to display the deficiency of axiomatizations of the uncountable, a move that was not accepted by Zermelo.

 It is somewhat ironic that Skolem effectively helped consolidating what is today called Zermelo-Fraenkel set theory and inaugurating first-order model theory in what was basically an attempt to discredit set-theoretic foundations and the axiomatic method in general.

 Thoralf Skolem, Einige Bemerkungen zur axiomatischen Begründung der Mengenlehre, Mathematikerkongressen i Helsingfor 4-7 Juli 1922.
 English transl. pp.290-301 of van Heijenoort (ed.), From Frege to Gödel , Harvard UP 1967.

 D. van Dalen, H.-D. Ebbinghaus, Zermelo and the Skolem paradox , Bull.
 Symbolic Logic 6 (2000) pp.145–161.

 C. McCarty, N. Tennant, Skolem’s Paradox and Constructivism , J. Phil.
 Logic 16 (1987) pp.165-202. (draft)